willbouch/TutoringService321/README.md

   <tr>
     <td>Syed Hadi Zia Rizvi</td>
-    <td>Coding the Reviews and Received Reviews components for the front end, Integrating the components with the backend, Making the architecture model for our system,Documentation</td>
+    <td>Coding the Reviews and Received Reviews components, and the courses page for the front end, Integrating the components with the backend, Making the architecture model for our system,Documentation</td>
   </tr>

   <tr>
     <td>William Bouchard</td>
-    <td></td>
+    <td>Coding the login/register page, Linking components to pages, linking frontend to backend, Worked on continous integration</td>
   </tr>

 </table><br/><br/>